 - Fostering independent thought and critical thinking to solve modern engineering and computing problems in an ethical, socially-responsible, and sustainable manner.

-The School of Engineering offers the B.S. and B.A. degree in Computer Science, the B.S. degree in Computer Science with a concentration in Cybersecurity, and the B.S. degree in Computer Science with a concentration in Visual Computing.
+The Webb School of Engineering offers the B.S. and B.A. degree in Computer Science, the B.S. degree in Computer Science with a concentration in Cybersecurity, the B.S. degree in Computer Engineering, and the B.S. degree in Electrical Engineering.
 The School also offers a minor in Computer Science.